How Do Mouth Microbes Affect Gut Health and Digestion?

 • Chewable probiotics engage oral–gut signaling pathways capsules bypass

-Common Questions About the Oral–Gut Axis
+Frequently Asked Questions About the Oral–Gut Axis:

 1. How does the oral microbiome influence gut health?